Kaio-Olimpio/Workshop_GxE_GS/README.md

 ## A new look on the genotype-by-environment interaction: enviromics and probabilistic models
-### Short course presented at the 8th International Meeting on Plant Breeding: AI for Scientific Breakthroughs, Applications, and Innovations
+### Short course presented at the 8th International Meeting on Plant Breeding: AI for Scientific Breakthroughs, Applications, and Innovations.
+ESALQ/USP

 - Introduction to Probabilistic Bayesian Models
 - Hands-on Session: ProbBreed